Dry brushing furniture. Dry brushing is the easiest furniture painting technique. Get that gorgeous dry brushed painted furniture finish.

 Sealing Dry Brushed Furniture with Glaze

 Lastly, make sure to seal your dry brushed painted furniture.
-This painted desk is sealed using Ebony protective glaze.

 Putting Your Work Back Together

 I’ve mentioned before how old wooden furniture can possibly stick.
 To prevent the sticking drawers I always grab my ever trusty Daddy Vans all-natural furniture polish.
 Find it (here)